Every year it's the same thing...school starts, and then there's head lice.

 And here's the map for 2016...

-In fact, if your school gets infested with lice in 2017, it's most likely going to be an infestation of "Super Lice."
+If your school gets infested with lice in 2019, it's most likely going to be an infestation of "Super Lice."

 So What Should You Do About "Super Lice?"